aaron7777/lipfeatures/Readme.md

 ###BACKGROUND

 Emphasis was put on how to extract the position points of lips after accurate face detection at the beginning.
-Haar-cascade Detection in OpenCV and Active Shape Model(ASM) library both can recognize face in high accuracy.
+Haar-cascade Detection in OpenCV and Active Shape Model (ASM) library both can recognize face in high accuracy.
 However, they cannot capture the significant points from the detected faces perfectly.
 In the end, Dlib C++ library was found to have great performance in real-time face landmark extraction.

 The following are tools selected to deal with real-time face detection, lip features extraction, silent interval capture, and data analysis and plot.

+####OpenCV (version 2.4.12)
+A library aimed at real-time computer vision.
+Used for frame capture and basic image processing.

 ####Dlib (version 18.18)
 An open source software written in C++, containing software components for dealing with image processing.
 Dlib is used for face detection and feature extraction.

-####OpenCV (version 2.4.12)
-A library aimed at real-time computer vision.
-Used for frame capture and basic image processing.

 ####Xlib (XQuartz version 2.7.8)
 A library that allows you to draw graphics on the screen of any X server using C language.
 XQuartz is the Apple Inc. version of X server, and X server is a component of the  X Window System, providing framework for a GUI enviroment.

 ####Praat (version 6.0.17 of on MacOS)
 A computer program to analyze, synthesize, and manipulate speech, and create high-quality pictures for your articles and thesis.
 Praat is used to get the silent and sounding intervals of .wav files.
-Silence threshold (dB) is manually set.
+Silence threshold (dB) can be manually set.

 ####Python (version 2.7.6) with numpy (version 1.8.0rc1) and matplotlib (version 1.3.1)
 To calculate the average distance between upper and lower lips and plot the distances for each frame.